daanvancamp/gomoku-AI/README.md

   new fullscreen gui

-  recognition using webcam is functional
+  recognition using webcam is perfect as long as the lighting is good

 **issues:**

-You shouldn't experience any issues if you use the latest release.
+You shouldn't experience any issues.

 **roadmap(in descending priority):**

-last bugfixes

-new features

 developped by:
 daanvancamp & wimnevelsteen